BernhardWerner/cindy_tools/tools/single_scripts/README.md

 ## Camera

 This is a simple camera controller to do 3D visualisations without the Cindy3D plugin.
 (Which is very good, but sometimes clunky to work with as it needs its own canvas to draw on.)
-All functions here assume that pass a camera object of the form
+All functions here assume that you pass a camera object of the form
 ```JavaScript
 cam = {
     "rad": 60,